Non-reciprocal Light-harvesting Nanoantennae Made by Nature: Summary

-In summary, in this work, we sought another possibility to consider a light-harvesting antenna as a device to receive electromagnetic waves.
-The energy-transfer part of the primary step of photosynthesis is explicable in terms of classical electrodynamics.
 Our model from classical electrodynamics has the structural information enforced.
-We thereby provide an explanation for \begin{enumerate} \item the function of the notch, \item the function of PufX, \item the function of the special pair, \item the function of the non-heme iron at the LH1-RC complex, \item the preferred shape of the light harvestor, \item a reason for use of dielectric as an antenna, \item a mechanism to prevent damages from excess sunlight, \item the wavelike energy transfer observed, \item the physics behind photon anti-bunching. \end{enumerate}
+We thereby provide explanations for \begin{enumerate} \item the function of the notch, \item the function of PufX/W, \item the function of the special pair, \item the function of the non-heme iron at the LH1-RC complex, \item the shape of the LH must not be spherical, \item the cross section of the light harvester must not be circular, \item preferring a toroidal shape, \item an upper-bound for the characteristic length of an efficient light harvester, \item the usage of dielectric as an antenna, \item a mechanism to prevent damages from excess sunlight, \item the dimerization mechanism under intensive light, \item a mechanism to achieve dual-band radiation spectrum, \item the wave-like energy transfer observed, \item the physics behind photon anti-bunching, \item reasons for the modular design of the light harvester, and \item the reason why each module of the light harvester is composed of one carotenoid two short $\alpha$-helical polypeptides, and three bacteriochlorophylls. \end{enumerate} We have discovered also the number of modules involved in each light harvester can be explained by the language of fractal~\citep{Ting2019c}.
+The connectivity matrix thus derived is what we obtained years ago from chemical rate equations~\citep{Ting1999b}.
+We show that not only chemistry but also physics illuminate the problem of photosynthesis.

-All four categories of non-reciprocity and dielectric resonator antennae deserve further investigation.
-As the geometry is known, we interpret its mechanism that might be useful for the future production of artificial light-harvesting systems\citep{Scholes2011,Yu2014,Kruger2016}.
-Photosystems I and photosystems II of algae and plants should evolve from the same principle as discussed in the present work, although equipped with more sophisticated material.